KylunR/MovieMatchup/README.md

 ## Project Requirments

+### APK File
+APK file is included and is titled: "MovieMatchup.apk"

 ### Bugs from Sprint I
 There were no bugs in the code of my Sprint I submission.